100 Useful Hawaiian Words + Phrases To Know Before Your Trip To Hawaii

 - ’Aina — it means land or literally, that which feeds us.

-Continue reading to learn more about these words Hawaiian + others…
+Continue reading to learn more about these coolest words Hawaiian + others…

-Here are a couple of Hawaiian sayings that I would recommend to learn before your trip to Hawaii:
+Here are a couple of beautiful Hawaiian words and phrases that I would recommend to learn before your trip to Hawaii:

 - Aloha — Hawaiian greeting meaning love

 The most commonly used and important word in the Hawaiian language is Aloha.
 You will hear this word everyday, numerous times a day, all across the Hawaiian archipelago.
-Aloha is also internationally renowned and the most recognized Hawaiian word.
+Aloha is also internationally renowned as the most recognized and most famous Hawaiian word with deep meaning.

 Aloha is used as a greeting and as a form of farewell to say hello and goodbye.

 The word means love, but it’s so much more than that.
-By saying this, you are invoking best wishes on the recipient for a positive and happy life.
+With this Hawaiian saying, you are invoking best wishes on the recipient for a positive and happy life.
 In addition to love, Aloha also represents kindness, compassion, respect, goodness, and affection.

 Aloha has a significant cultural sentiment in Hawaii.
 Its embodiment is so deep that Hawaiians believe there is no true English equivalent.